Updated May 2018

 Describes the structure of Wellpoint's in-house legal department, some of the situations in-house attorneys have to deal with, and how the chief counsel prepared to testify before Congress on Wellpoint's actions.
-Available on Lexis.
+Lexis ID+password required.

 Hechler, David, "They Aced the Stress Test: The financial meltdown gave The Hartford's lawyers a chance to prove their worth", 16(6) Corporate Counsel 62 (June 2009).

 In-house attorneys from The Hartford Financial Services Group discuss their work.
 The article also describes a time when the in-house lawyers had to assemble a deal in four days.
 Available on Lexis.

 Law School Transparency, "Public Health Policy A Career Path for Attorneys", USNews.com (Dec.
 10, 2015).